 Lichfield emergency night shelter

-The shelter rotates round five churches in the city, and offers a hot evening meal, a warm bed and breakfast to up to eight street homeless people a night.
+Rotating round five churches in the city, the shelter offers a hot evening meal, a warm bed and breakfast to up to eight street homeless people a night.

-The shelter is open from 8pm (although it might be slightly later on some nights) and guests will be able to come in up until 9pm.
-Admission is on a first come, first served basis.
+It is available from 8pm (although it might be slightly later on some nights) and guests can come in up until 9pm.
+Admission will be on a first come first served basis.

-If you want to access the night shelter or find out more about it, contact Patrick Kearney by emailing firstname.lastname@example.org.
+To access the night shelter, or find out how to volunteer or donate, contact Patrick Kearney by emailing [email protected].